 As we come to the end of an era, and the earth enters a time of transition that is sure to be a rocky ride, hold on tight and breathe because the only way to get through this time of change is not to fall victim to the fear and uncertainty that is inevitable.
 When any system goes through a change, there is sure to be some kind of fall out.
 We are experiencing this in every country on the planet in some form or another, but in South Africa, things are pretty rocky.
 The latest crisis is rolling blackouts due to a shortage of electricity.
 This is something the people in the energy sector saw coming decades ago, but due to all kinds of indecisive and unwise choices, no proper plan was made and a lot of money (billions) just went to waste due to corruption and all that goes with it.
 So here we are, sitting out the power failures and finding ways to be more resilient.
 It’s all about power.
 At the end of my journey around the country and years of research into the energy debate in South Africa for my documentary “Buried in Earthskin,” I was left with the realization that the people who pay the ultimate price for our convenient electricity tend to be the poorest of the poor, living on the edge of society, the people I had interviewed for my film included workers who worked at a nuclear waste dump facility in the tribal semi-desert region of Bushmanland/Namaqualand.

-Although community empowering alternative solutions to the current centralized power system are clearly blowing in the wind and shining in the sun, we can only access them if there is true commitment to do so.
+Although community empowering alternative solutions to the current centralized power system are clearly blowing in the wind and shining in the sun, we can only access them if there is a true commitment to doing so.
 Who ultimately holds the power over our electric power?
 And can a critical mass shift the paradigm?
 Those are the questions I was left with.